fingerprintjs/fingerprintjs-pro-gtm/README.md

 For step-by-step instructions on using this integration, see the full [Google Tag Manager guide](https://dev.fingerprint.com/docs/fingerprintjs-pro-google-tag-manager) in the Fingeprint Pro documentation.

+## Requirements

+The following dependencies are required:

+- Node 16+
+- Typescript 4.5

 ## Usage

 1. [Sign up](https://dashboard.fingerprint.com/signup) for a Fingerprint Pro account if you haven't already.